wpswings/wallet-system-for-woocommerce/README.txt

 * Use the shortcode [wps-wallet] to display the user's wallet on any page.
 * Customers can see their wallet transactions (credit/debit) and transfer their wallet money to other users.
 * Merchants can add transaction details while editing the wallet balance of users in bulk or individually and underline the purpose of credit or debit.
-* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once.
+* The admin can restrict any particular wallet user from using the Add Balance, Wallet Transfer, and Wallet Withdrawal Request features at once, maintaining [secure online payments](https://wpswings.com/blog/secure-online-payments/?utm_source=wpswings-securepayments-blog&utm_medium=wallet-org-page&utm_campaign=securepayments-blog&utm_term=secure-online-payments)
 * Allow customers to earn wallet credit on daily login, signup, and submitting reviews on your product pages.
 * If the WooCommerce wallet amount exceeds the order total, it will work as a payment option and show in the payment method selection.
 * If the WooCommerce wallet amount is less than the order total, customers can use it to pay a total or partial amount to buy products.